eulogepagui/brbetabinomial/README.md

 ## Authors

-The mbrbetareg implementation has been written by Euloge Clovis Kenne Pagui (kenne@stat.unipd.it), Nicola Sartori (sartori@stat.unipd.it) and Alessandra Salvan (salvan@stat.unipd.it) from the University of Padova.
+The brbetabinomial implementation has been written by Euloge Clovis Kenne Pagui (kenne@stat.unipd.it), Nicola Sartori (sartori@stat.unipd.it) and Alessandra Salvan (salvan@stat.unipd.it) from the University of Padova.